Compressed natural gas: Drawbacks

 Compressed natural gas vehicles require a greater amount of space for fuel storage than conventional petrol-powered vehicles.
-Since it is a compressed gas, rather than a liquid like petrol, CNG takes up more space for each GGE (petrol gallon equivalent).
+Since it is a compressed gas, rather than a liquid like petrol, CNG takes up more space for each GGE (gasoline gallon equivalent).
 However, the cylinders used to store the CNG take up space in the trunk of a car or bed of a pickup truck that has been modified to additionally run on CNG.
 This problem is solved in factory-built CNG vehicles that install the cylinders under the body of the vehicle, leaving the trunk free, e.g., Fiat Multipla, New Fiat Panda, Volkswagen Touran Ecofuel, Volkswagen Caddy Ecofuel, Chevy Taxi, which sold in countries such as Peru.
 Another option is installation on roof (typical on buses), but this could require structural modifications.
 In 2014, a test (by the Danish Technological Institute) of Euro6 heavy vehicles on CNG and diesel showed that CNG had higher fuel consumption, the same noise and production of CO_{2} and particulates, but NO_{X} emission was lower.

 Leakage of unburned methane as natural gas is a significant issue because methane, the primary component of natural gas, is a powerful, short-lived greenhouse gas.
 It is more than 100 times more potent at trapping energy than carbon dioxide, the principal contributor to man-made climate change.